-While Bancroft School provides a rigorous academic experience, we recognize that each student has a unique learning profile.
+Bancroft School provides a demanding and innovative academic experience and we recognize that each student has a unique learning profile.

-Assisted by specialized training in All Kinds of Minds, a neuroscientific approach to learning, we identify each student’s academic strengths and weaknesses to help students design strategies for academic success.
+Assisted by the belief that all students learn differently and specialized training in All Kinds of Minds, a neuroscientific approach to learning, we identify each student’s academic strengths and challenges to help students design strategies for academic success.

 The Director of Academic Support works closely with each Division Head to design and offer academic support that is developmentally appropriate for each division.